kristijorgji/kxypto_bot/README.md

 ts-node src/scripts/pumpfun/bot.ts
 ```

+---

+## 🧪 Scratch Code (`.scratch/`)

+The `.scratch` folder is a local workspace for prototyping, experimenting, and testing ideas.
+It’s intentionally **excluded from version control** via `.gitignore`, so you can freely write temporary scripts without
+affecting the repository.

+- Use it for quick experiments (e.g., queries, utility tests, isolated logic).
+- You can import code from the main `src/` directory.
+- TypeScript is configured to support this folder (see [tsconfig.json](tsconfig.json)).

+> ⚠️ Note: Since `.scratch/` is not committed, avoid placing any important or long-term code here.

+---

-# Troubleshooting
+## 🛠️ Troubleshooting

-## How can I find my wallet private key if I have only the recovery phrase
+### 🔑 How can I find my wallet private key if I have only the recovery phrase?

-You can run the helper CLI command
+Run the following CLI command:

 **walletInfo:solana**